-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Van Bellinghen et al 139 Risperidone oral solution 0.01 to 0.04 mg/kg/day initially up to 0.09 mg/kg/day vs placebo DB, PC, PG Children and adolescents, aged 6 to 18 years, with IQs between 45 and 85 indicating persistent behavioral disturbances (e.g., hostility, aggressiveness, irritability, agitation, or hyperactivity) N=13 4 weeks Primary: Change from baseline in Aberrant Behavior Checklist (ABC) scores, Clinical Global Impression scores (CGI), Visual Analogue Scale (VAS), Personal Assessment Checklist (PAC), and adverse events Secondary: Not reported Secondary: Not reported Primary: Compared to baseline, risperidone was associated with a significantly reduced ABC cluster scores for irritation (P <0.01), hyperactivity (P =0.001), and inappropriate speech (P <0.05).
-Placebo group experienced a statistically significant reduction in lethargy from baseline (P <0.05), but not the other ABC cluster scores.
-The risperidone-treated group exhibited significant reductions in ABC irritation (-10.8 vs 0.1; P <0.05) and hyperactivity scores (-14.8 vs 1.0; P <0.01) at endpoint, compared to placebo-treated patients.
-CGI scores were "very much improved" or "much improved" from baseline in five of the six risperidone-treated patients, whereas all placebo-treated patients were either "unchanged" or "minimally improved".
-Risperidone therapy was associated with a statistically significant reduction in symptom VAS scores from baseline (P <0.05).
-Significant differences in VAS score were noted between risperidone and placebo treatment groups throughout the study, beginning from week two (P <0.05).
-Compared to placebo, PAC scores were significantly improved from baseline in patients receiving risperidone in the following subscales: social relationship (P <0.05) and occupational attitudes (P <0.05); while there was a non-significant trend toward improvement in adaptation (P =0.066), temperament (P =0.051), and dominance (P =0.059).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Not reported Van Bellinghen et al Risperidone oral solution 0.01 to DB, PC, PG Children N=13 4 weeks Primary: Change from baseline in Primary: Compared to baseline, risperidone was associated with a significantly reduced ABC cluster scores for irritation ( P <0.01), hyperactivity 0.04 mg/kg/day initially up to 0.09 mg/kg/day and adolescents, aged 6 to 18 Aberrant Behavior Checklist (ABC) scores, Clinical ( $P$ =0.001), and inappropriate speech ( $P$ <0.05).
+Placebo group experienced a statistically significant reduction in lethargy from baseline ( $P$ <0.05), but not the other ABC cluster scores. vs placebo years, with IQs between 45 and 85 indicating persistent Global Impression scores (CGI), Visual Analogue Scale (VAS), The risperidone-treated group exhibited significant reductions in ABC irritation (-10.8 vs 0.1; $P$ <0.05) and hyperactivity scores (-14.8 vs 1.0; $P$ <0.01) at endpoint, compared to placebo-treated patients. behavioral disturbances (e.g., hostility, aggressiveness, irritability, agitation, or Personal Assessment Checklist (PAC), and adverse events Secondary: CGI scores were "very much improved" or "much improved" from baseline in five of the six risperidone-treated patients, whereas all placebo-treated patients were either "unchanged" or "minimally improved". hyperactivity) Not reported Risperidone therapy was associated with a statistically significant reduction in symptom VAS scores from baseline ( $P$ <0.05).
+Significant differences in VAS score were noted between risperidone and placebo treatment groups throughout the study, beginning from week two ( $P$ <0.05).
+Compared to placebo, PAC scores were significantly improved from baseline in patients receiving risperidone in the following subscales: social relationship ( $P$ <0.05) and occupational attitudes ( $P$ <0.05); while there was a non-significant trend toward improvement in adaptation ( $P$ =0.066), temperament ( $P$ =0.051), and dominance ( $P$ =0.059).
 The onset of therapeutic action of risperidone was rapid.
-Significant differences between the two treatment groups were observed at week one for the ABC hyperactivity score (P <0.05), at week two for the VAS score (P <0.01) and CGI score (P < 0.05).
+Significant differences between the two treatment groups were observed at week one for the ABC hyperactivity score ( $P$ <0.05), at week two for the VAS score ( $P$ <0.01) and CGI score ( $P$ <0.05).
+While there was a weight gain of 7% from baseline in two risperidone-